 The order creditors of an insolvent company are paid depends on the class of creditors they belong to.
 Creditors are ranked depending on the type of debt a company owes them.
 This rank determines the order in which a creditor will be paid.

 By definition an insolvent company does not have sufficient assets to pay in full all of its creditors, and a creditor will only be paid in full if there are enough funds to pay all members of its class of creditors as well as all classes of higher-ranked creditors.
-For more information, get in touch with one of our insolvency specialists.
+For more information, get in touch with one of our insolvency solicitors.